tauri-apps/plugins-workspace/.changes/change-pr-3285.md

 "updater": patch
 ---

-fix: preserve file extension of updater package, otherwise users may get confused when presented with a sudo dialog suggesting to install a file with the extension `.rpm` using `dpkg - i`
+fix: preserve file extension of updater package, otherwise users may get confused when presented with a sudo dialog suggesting to install a file with the extension `.rpm` using `dpkg -i`